bueler/sia-fve/petsc/grn/README.md

 ----------------

-  * _Refinement to higher resolution._  To refine the grid from the native 5 km to higher resolution, by bilinear interpolation, do:
+  * _Refinement to higher resolution._  To refine the grid from the native 5 km to higher resolution, by bilinear interpolation, we use `refine.py` which calls methods from `q1ops.py`.
+Do:

       $ ./refine.py --factor 2 grn.nc grn2p5km.nc
       $ ./inplace.py --ranges grn2p5km.nc          # same as for grn.nc